Blue Back Square

 Blue Back Square is a mixed-use, downtown destination development located in West Hartford, Connecticut.
-Blue Back Square is a unique shopping, living, dining, and entertainment destination and is home to 120 residences, 250,000 SF of commercial and office space and merchants including Crate & Barrel, West Elm, Barnes & Noble and The Cheesecake Factory.
+Blue Back Square is a shopping, living, dining, and entertainment destination and is home to 120 residences, 250,000 SF of commercial and office space and merchants including Crate & Barrel, West Elm, Barnes & Noble and The Cheesecake Factory.
 It is adjacent to Whole Foods Market and Delamar Hotel.

 Talk of the new square started in 2003, with construction from late 2006 to early 2008.
 Blue Back Square was named after the "Blue-backed Speller," an educational book by Noah Webster, who was once a West Hartford resident.

 Controversy

 When the project was first introduced, controversy arose over the transfer of town land for the project as well as the issuance of bonds.
 Land that was proposed for transfer for the development included open space behind Town Hall and the former Board of Education building.
 The town decided to have a referendum to settle the matter after a petition campaign was mounted to force a vote.
 In a two-question referendum, one on the issuance of bonds and the other regarding the land transfer, town residents approved the project, with about 60 percent in favor and 40 percent opposed.